Insights VAT

 Frequently asked questions

-Late filing of a VAT return is a specified administrative penalty under the FTA penalty schedule, and it applies per return that misses its deadline — separately from any penalty for paying the tax late.
-So a business that files late and pays late is exposed on both counts at once.
-The exact dirham amounts sit in the official penalty schedule and are updated by Cabinet Decision from time to time, so always verify the current figure against the FTA before you rely on it.
-The practical point is that filing is a hard deadline in its own right: even a nil or credit return has to be submitted on time, because the penalty attaches to the missed filing, not to whether tax was owed.
+- AED 1,000 for the first time, and AED 2,000 in case of repetition within 24 months.
+That is item 8 of Table 1 of Cabinet Decision No. 40 of 2017, as amended by Cabinet Decision No. 129 of 2025 with effect from 14 April 2026.
+It applies per return that misses its deadline, separately from item 9's penalty for paying the tax late, so a business that files late and pays late is exposed on both counts at once.
+The practical point is that filing is a hard deadline in its own right: even a nil or credit return has to be submitted on time, because the penalty attaches to the missed filing rather than to whether tax was owed.

 Filed under: vat penalties uae, FTA, VAT return, administrative penalties, voluntary disclosure, tax compliance, UAE VAT, late payment penalty